-Push notifications have turned into a major tool whenever you need to benefit from a better users’ engagement with your app.
+Push notifications have turned into a major tool whenever you need to benefit from better users’ engagement with your app.
 Practically all startups are interested in implementing this feature in their products.
 We are going to have a closer look at how they can be useful.
-In addition, we will describe some possible mechanisms of pus notification integration with iOS and Android applications.
+In addition, we will describe some possible mechanisms of push notification integration with iOS and Android applications.

 The main mission of push feature is to keep users in touch with the most relevant data.
 It also informs them of available updates and modifications.
 Push notifications ensure on time delivery of relevant information even if the applications running on the background.

 Developers can choose from several services to implement push notifications.
 They differ in accordance with a chosen mobile platform.
 If you develop an Android app, Google Cloud Messaging services will be the best bet.
-Based on Google Play, GCM services come with an extended functionality.
-You can use them as an information and data transmitter from a server to the Android device and back.
+Based on Google Play, GCM services come with extended functionality.
+You can use them as an information and data transmitted from a server to the Android device and back.

 GCM can be used to deliver different types of information.
 They may include: